learnwell/learnwell.github.io/_posts/2018-12-24-near-perfect-note-taking-app.md

 I found Evernote, became a paid subscriber and did not look back.
 Life was good!
 Until ... searching in Evernote started going bad and eventually just became downright unusable.
 As alternatives, gDocs and gDrive weren't much help either.
 My [angst](https://medium.com/@learnwell/evernote-vs-google-docs-the-user-loses-49b5eca7c052) is well documented.

-Anyway, in 2018, I decided to take a step back from my professional life and go back to college for one semester, where I saw a fellow student using a super slick iPad (Apple's 6th generation entry-level)and apple pencil with an equally awesome note takign app
+Anyway, in 2018, I decided to take a step back from my professional life and go back to college for one semester, where I saw a fellow student using a super slick app with  (6th generation 2018 version which is the first affordable iPad to work with Apple Pencil!)and apple pencil with an equally awesome note takign app

 What it lacks, as of <u>now</u>: